aquasecurity/trivy/docs/docs/scanner/misconfiguration/custom/schema.md

 # Input Schema

 ## Overview
-Policies can be defined with custom schemas that allow inputs to be verified against them.
-Adding a policy schema enables Trivy to show more detailed error messages when an invalid input is encountered.
+Checks can be defined with custom schemas that allow inputs to be verified against them.
+Using check with schema allows Trivy to show more detailed error messages when invalid input is encountered.

-In Trivy we have been able to define a schema for a [Dockerfile](https://github.com/aquasecurity/trivy/tree/main/pkg/iac/rego/schemas)
-Without input schemas, a policy would be as follows:
+In Trivy, we have been able to define a schema for a [Dockerfile](https://github.com/aquasecurity/trivy/tree/main/pkg/iac/rego/schemas).
+Without input schemas, a check would be as follows:

 !!! example
     ```